 The STA is in PS mode and is a TWT requester or a TWT scheduled STA (see 26.8 (TWT operation))

-A TDLS peer STA optionally sets the More Data subfield to 1 in Ack frames sent to a non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA.
-An HE TDLS peer STA indicates that it supports setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of the QoS Capability element it includes in frames transmitted to the STA.
+A TDLS peer STA optionally sets the More Data subfield to 1 in Ack frames sent to a non-HE STA.
+An HE TDLS peer STA optionally sets the More Data subfield to 1 in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA.
+An HE TDLS peer STA indicates that it supports setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of the QoS Capability element it transmits.

+NOTE—A non-HE TDLS peer STA does not explicitly indicate whether it supports setting the More Data subfield to 1 in Ack frames it transmits.(#20269, 20270, 20570, 20853)

 The TDLS peer STA can set the More Data subfield to 1 to indicate that it has pending transmission for the STA if it has received from the STA a TDLS Setup Request frame or TDLS Setup Response frame that has TDLS peer PSM enabled and that has the More Data Ack subfield equal to 1 in the QoS Capability element of its transmitted TDLS Setup Request frame or TDLS Setup Response frame to indicate that it has a pending transmission for the STA. and one of the following conditions is true:

 The STA has TDLS peer PSM enabled (see 11.2.3.6 (AP operation during the CP))